How to use Present Perfect Simple Tense

 We use the present perfect simple to describe actions that have a connection to the present.

-We use the past simple for actions that happened at a specific time in the past (e.g. yesterday), especially when the time is finished.
+We use the past simple for actions that happened at a specific time in the past (e.g. at 8am), especially when the time is finished.

 Present perfect: